 There are no deadlines for submitting minor protocol amendments.

-In the case of a major change to an existing IBC protocol, a new protocol submission form must be submitted in addition to the amendment form.
+In the case of a major change to an existing IBC protocol, a revised protocol submission form must be submitted in addition to the amendment form.
 The new protocol submission form can be found on the Forms page.

 What necessitates a major amendment?